Discrete two-generator subgroups of ${\rm PSL_2}$ over non-archimedean local fields: Subgroups of and their actions on the Bruhat-Tits tree

 \section{Subgroups of $\pslk$ and their actions on the Bruhat-Tits tree}

 In this section, we consider subgroups of $\pslk$ acting on the corresponding Bruhat-Tits tree $T_q$, where $K$ is a non-archimedean local field with finite residue field $\mathbb{F}_q$ of characteristic $p$.
-We first give the following well-known classification of finite subgroups; we include a proof for completeness.
+Note that we view $\pslk$ as a subgroup of the isometry group of $T_q$, so that $\pslk$ inherits the topology of pointwise convergence from the product topology on $T_q^{T_q}$.

+As we will frequently refer to it throughout the paper, we state below a lemma of Kato describing necessary and sufficient conditions for discreteness of subgroups of $\pslk$.